HomeMy WebLinkAboutcoa.lu.rz.Aspen Skiing Co Eames Addition.8-83F

 a need for the parking lot to remain, they will do what they

 can to make that happen.
-Harvey asked if the P & Z could
+Harvey asked if the P & Z could I

 condition any rezoning upon the applicant providing an adequate'

 alternate site for parking.
-Forsch said he was not sure there
+Forsch said he was not sure there ;

 is an alternate site.
 Harvey said the county minutes indicate

-this parking_issue will be resolved.
-Harvey_ said the impact
+this parking issue will be resolved.
+Harvey said the impact

 of the parking is on the city, and the P & Z may require an